orionrobots/orionrobots.github.io/_posts/2023/2023-08-05-raspberry-pi-pico-line-follower/2023-08-05-raspberry-pi-pico-line-follower.md

 ---
 title: How to add line following to a robot with Raspberry Pi Pico and Python
-tags: [robotics at home, raspberry pi pico, rp2040, micropython, circuitpython, line following, robotics algorithms]
+tags: [robotics at home, raspberry pi pico, rp2040, micropython, circuitpython, line following, robotics algorithms, pid control, robot building]
 thumbnail: /_posts/2023/2023-08-05-raspberry-pi-pico-line-follower/2023-08-05-line-follower-thumbnail.png
 description: How to add line following to a robot with Raspberry Pi Pico and Python
 date: 2023-08-05